royhessels/I2MC/README.md

     You may provide coordinates from both eyes, only the left, only the right, or only the average.
     Gaze coordinates should be in pixels, timestamps should be in milliseconds

 3. Adjust the variables in the "necessary variables" section to match your data

+4. Adjust the variables in the "optional variables" section.
+For data with sampling frequencies > 120Hz, the defaults should be a good starting point.
+For 120Hz data, we suggest to start with opt.downsamples set to [2 3 5], and opt.chebyOrder to 7.
+For data with lower frequencies, we suggest to start with  opt.downsampFilter set to 0, opt.downsamples to [2 3], and opt.steptime to 0.

-4. Run the algorithm
+5. Run the algorithm

 **Note**: _Signal Processing Toolbox_ is required for the default downsampling procedure.
 If not available, set `opt.downsampFilter` to 0.
 This will use a different downsampling procedure.